 |Dead leaves and flowers||Remove as they appear|

-Water lilies also need to be planted in water with a pH level between neutral and acidic.
+Water lilies must also be planted in water with a pH level between neutral and acidic.
 This is a pH of around 7 (neutral).
 Water lilies will not survive in water above an alkaline pH of 8 or 9 due to the lack of nutrients such as iron and manganese.
 These nutrients are needed for photosynthesis to occur.

 Light and oxygen

 Water lilies also require a lot of light and oxygen.
 So, ensure enough lighting near the water surface to receive their needed amount of sunlight and CO₂.
-Avoid setting up your tank near any heating or cooling vents since this can affect the temperature around your water lilies.
+Avoid setting up your tank near heating or cooling vents since this can affect the temperature around your water lilies.

 Make sure you do not over-fertilize them.
 Over-fertilized plants can cause algae problems because algae take away vital nutrients from your other plants and can attract springtails.
 Water lilies do not have a high nutrient demand.
 As such, you can use half the amount of fertilizer recommended for other plants.